 Iowa sports betting was off and running in August 2019 after lawmakers in the state legalized the industry in May of that year.
-Iowa is never going to be a state that puts up huge sports betting numbers, but this is a state with plenty of options for bettors.
+Iowa is never going to be a state that puts up huge sports betting numbers.
+However, the state has plenty of options for bettors.

-Both retail and online sports betting is available in the state of Iowa, and most bettors tend to hit up the mobile sportsbook apps when placing bets.
-There are plenty of retail and online sports betting options available, and the state is starting to reach its limit for the number of operators.
+Both retail and online sports betting are available in the state of Iowa.
+Most bettors tend to hit up mobile sportsbook apps when placing bets.
+There are plenty of retail and online sports betting options available.
+However, the state is starting to reach its limit for the number of operators.

 Sportsbooks in Iowa don’t get any help from professional sports teams, as there are none in the state.
-Iowa is surrounded by states with popular professional teams, and sports fans in the state continue to flock to sportsbooks to make wagers.
+Iowa is surrounded by states with popular professional teams.
+Sports fans in the state continue to flock to sportsbooks to make wagers.

 Lawmakers in Iowa started to explore legal sports betting in early 2018, as they were hoping to have a bill in place that year.
 There was a provision in that first piece of legislation that would have allowed for sports betting to launch as soon as the federal ban was lifted.

-The federal ban was indeed lifted in 2018, but lawmakers in the state were not able to get a bill passed.
+The federal ban was indeed lifted in 2018, but lawmakers in the state were unable to get a bill passed.
 Things picked up pretty quickly in 2019, though, and Governor Kim Reynolds officially legalized sports betting in May 2019.

-The Iowa Racing and Gaming Commission was able to get the industry up and running in a hurry as sportsbooks first went live in August 2019.
+The Iowa Racing and Gaming Commission was able to get the industry up and running in a hurry.
+Sportsbooks first went live in August 2019.
 Other states have found it to be nearly impossible to get sports betting up and running that quickly after a launch.